paulh002/sdrberry/README.md

 ## Hardware requirements
 - Raspberry pi 4 Model B or Pi 5
 - LCD screen 5 or 7 inch 800x480 touchscreen using DSI connector or the new raspberry Touch 2 7 inch display
-- It is prefered not to use a SD card but an USB stick like an Samsung Fit plus 32 GB or larger
+- It is preferred not to use a SD card but an USB stick like an Samsung Fit plus 32 GB or larger
-- Generic USB Audio adaptor for audio in and output
+- Generic USB Audio adapter for audio in and output

 ## This software makes use of opensource libraries like
 - Noise reduction code is an port from DD4WH https://github.com/df8oe/UHSDR/wiki/Noise-reduction  adapted for raspberry pi